Can’t find what you’re looking for?

 In 2014, due to the deterioration of relations between the United States and Russia, the Russian Overseas Flagship Program moved from St. Petersburg, Russia to Almaty, Kazakhstan.

-Spending the Capstone Year in Kazakhstan perfectly demonstrates the wide and diverse applicability of the Russian language and allows students to experience what it’s like to live in a bi-lingual society and diplomatically navigate the political and cultural implications of Russia’s relationship with Central Asia.
+Spending the Capstone Year in Kazakhstan perfectly demonstrates the wide and diverse applicability of the Russian language and allows students to experience what it’s like to live in a bi-lingual society and diplomatically navigate the political and cultural implications of Russia’s (and Russian’s) relationship with Central Asia.

 During their 9-month Capstone Year, students live with Russian-speaking host families, attend intensive Russian language courses, and apply their Russian language skills in a professional internship.

-The projected cost for the Capstone Year 2022-2023 is $25,998.
+The projected cost for the Capstone Year 2024-2025 is $25,998.
 This amount includes:

 - tuition